Nanoprep 2017 Day 3: Memories A Sequel Of Sorts

 Time to write, so it's time to go through the motions.
 Turn off the light, turn on the more subtle spot lights.
 Light some candles, get in that slightly pretentious mood that seems to work so well for writing.

-I pick up the packs of incense I usually burn and think back to when I wrote a story that started with me burning incense, where I told about important memories to me.
+I pick up the packs of incense I usually burn and think back to when I wrote a story that started with me burning incense.
+I wrote about important memories to me.
 That was 4 relationships, 3 apartments and over 10 years ago.

-Yet I still burn the same incense, even though I've got 15 smells to choose from.
+Yet I still burn the same incense, even though I've got 15 different scents to choose from.
 But it'll always be cedar wood and jasmin.
 I put them in the incense holders and light them up.
-I blow the fire out and they smolder and release smoke as I sit down at my table, folding open the laptop.
+I blow the fire out and they smokey scents mingle as I sit down at my table, folding open the laptop.

 I love this smell.

 There's something about smells that just brings back memories.
-I burn the incense together because one smell was, at a certain point, quintessentially mine.
+I burn the two types of incense together because one scents was, at a certain point, quintessentially mine.
 The other was quintessentially hers.
 When I started burning them together, it was a sappy gesture at best.

 But it's no longer a romantic gesture -- hasn't been longer than it actually was -- but it's a habit I've somehow kept all these years.

 And I'll think of her and wonder how she's doing.
-Probably fine.
+Hopefully she's doing fine.

 Funny thing about the senses bringing back memories like that.
 Music can do the same thing.
 I'll put on an album and I'll remember the book I was reading at the time.
 I have a tendency to stick to a specific album -- or at least a specific band -- while I'm working my way through a book.
 Something about setting the scene or atmosphere, I guess.